Successful Channel Partner Leveling Requires Trust and Verification

 In the event there is an issue specific to a channel partner there needs to be a backup plan.
 Sometimes that means making more sales and support resources available to a partner or changing the incentives being provided.
 But it may also signal a change in the relationship.
 Channel managers then need to know what other partners they can rely on to pick up the slack.

-That usually means shifting more business in the direction of a top tier partner or being able to identify an up and coming partner that has the potential to break into the top tier.
+That usually means shifting more business in the direction of a top tier partner.
+Or having the ability to identify an up and coming partner that has the potential to break into the top tier.
 Regardless of the path chosen, determining partner levels is only the beginning of the channel management process.
 Making sure that expectations, as defined by those partner levels, are met requires daily care and feeding of the channel ecosystem.

 After channel partner leveling, it may not be advisable to change the status level of a partner mid-year.
-Most partners are engaged in long-selling cycles, and there’s an expectation of trust between the partner and the vendor that is hard to regain when a status level is suddenly changed.
+Most partners are engaged in long-selling cycles.
+Therefore, there’s an expectation of trust that is hard to regain when a status level is suddenly changed.
 Status level decisions should be confined to an annual review.
 But when it comes time to have that discussion, there should be no surprises.
 Both the partner and the vendor need to be equally aware of the strength of the bonds between the two organizations at any given moment.
 As President Ronald Reagan once observed when it comes to making any deal, it’s essential to be able to trust but verify.

 At Channel Mechanics, we believe channel partner leveling is critical to the success of any program.
 If your organization is yet to invest in channel automation to verify partner performance, we recommend you watch our webinar: Top 5 Benefits of Channel Automation.